What This Strategy Aims To Do

 We have found market sentiment to be remarkably effective in evaluating dividend risk.
 (While there is much debate regarding market efficiency, we believe the market is more efficient than usual in assessing this particular risk.
 The higher the yield, the less likely the company is to generate good (or even any) dividend growth and the more likely the company is to cut or eliminate the dividend.
 Such assessment is enhanced when combined with analyst sentiment (which can and does address hard-to-quantify considerations) and core company-quality factors.
 Our equity income strategy aims to invest in high yielding stocks consistent with reasonable risk as determined by the combination of company quality and sentiment.

 We start by defining a universe of large-capitalization stocks that meet our liquidity requirements.
 Then, we filter to eliminate stocks whose yields are below the 75th percentile of the investment universe and above the 98th percentile (that being the range that produces yields of interest to income seekers without taking on undue risk, as per the market’s assessment).
-The 98th-percentile-ceiling is test not typically seen elsewhere, but we believe it’s important.
+The 98th-percentile-ceiling is a test not typically seen elsewhere, but we believe it’s important.
 The easiest way for cash-receipts risk to rear its ugly head is when the investor gets too greedy when it comes to yield.

 We then eliminate shares of companies that do not pay or have cut dividends, as well as shares of Mortgage REITs (higher-risk quasi banks).
 We also impose thresholds based on our “Classic Quality” ranking system.
-In so doing, we establish a lower, more lenient thresholds for utilities and REITs to account for the characteristics of those businesses, where quality metrics of lesser magnitude can be accepted without increasing cash-receipts risk as we assess it.
+In so doing, we establish a lower, more lenient threshold for utilities and REITs to account for the characteristics of those businesses, where quality metrics of lesser magnitude can be accepted without increasing cash-receipts risk as we assess it.

 From this good-yield good-quality group, we choose the top 20 stocks according to a Sentiment-based ranking system.